Sam Bashakevitz (They / Them)

 to B. Ryan Glick for accessibility consultation

-to the Coffee Joint for our performance space
+to the Tetra Lounge and the Three Leaches for our performance space

 to Nicholas Setty for legal counsel